osrf-migration/drcsim-wiki/DRC/Install.md

 ### Ubuntu Linux

-'''Note: as of drcsim 2.2.0, binary packages are available for 64-bit systems only.
-A 32-bit version is still available as source, but 64-bit is required to run the BDI walking controller.'''
+**Note:** as of drcsim 2.2.0, binary packages are available for 64-bit systems only.
+A 32-bit version is still available as source, but 64-bit is required to run the BDI walking controller.

 #### First time setup